ye-susan/100-days/README.md

-# 100-days
+# Pass-the-Message-Project
-100 JavaScript Coding Challenges in 100 Days
+A small JavaScript program that allows the user to input a message and see it in an another location on the page.